 4.3.5.4.
-Chained planning variable
+Chained planning variable (TSP, VRP, ...)

 Some use cases, such as TSP and Vehicle Routing, require chaining.
 This means the planning entities point to each other and form a chain.
+By modeling the problem as a set of chains (instead of a set of trees/loops), the search space is heavily reduced.